Kinds-of-Intelligence-CFI/animal-ai/README.md

 **Unity Game Engine:**
 - Utilizes the Unity3D Game Engine for advanced simulation capabilities
-- Employs the Unity ML-Agents toolkit for AI training
+- Employs the latest Unity ML-Agents toolkit for AI training
-- Leverages Unity's physics engine for realistic interactions
+- Leverages Unity's physics engine for realistic Agent and environment interactions

 **Cross-Platform Compatibility:**
 - Compatible with Windows 10+, Linux, and macOS